astrails/constfig/README.md

 There is one caveat with Rails on Heroku.
 By default Heroku doesn't provide environment variables to your application during the `rake assets:precompile` stage of slug compilation.
-If you don't take care of it your application will fail to compile its assets and might fail to work in produciton.
+If you don't take care of it your application will fail to compile its assets and might fail to work in production.
 To take care of it you can either use Heroku Labs [user-env-compile](https://devcenter.heroku.com/articles/labs-user-env-compile) option, or (and this is what I'd recommend) you can use development defaults